Moon Motor Car: History

 By 1910 more mid-priced cars in the $1,500 to $2,000 range that were competitive with Buick and Oldsmobile, became more common.
 In 1916 Moon was using six-cylinder engines exclusively and in 1919 introduced their Parthenon style radiator.
 Joseph Moon died in 1919 and was succeeded by his son-in-law and Vice President Stewart McDonald.
+The St. Louis management included officers Stewart McDonald; W.D.
+Hemenway; A.F.
+Moberly; Stanley Moon; E.F.
+Nelson; C.W.A.
+Voge.
 Moon automobiles could get custom coachwork from designers such as Pullman, Rubay and Murray.
-Moon exports increased in the 1920s when they reported they were delivering to 47 different countries.
+Moon exports increased in the 1920s when they reported they were delivering to 47 countries.